logzilla/extras/winagent/doc/gpo_deploy/group-policy-deployment.md

 minutes.

 * To force the GPO settings to refresh, the `gpupdate` command can be used.
-This must be done on the matchine that is the desired target of the installation process.
+This must be done on the machine that is the desired target of the installation process.
 In a command window
 type:
 ```